Wizard (card game): Variant card sets

-The German version of Wizard has a different design, with a fantasy-themed character on each card.
+The German version of Wizard is published by Amigo-Spiele.
+Granted a license for manufacture and distribution in Germany in 1996, the cards were redesigned and illustrated with a fantasy-themed character on each card.
 Each character has a title such as der Krieger (the warrior) or die Priesterin (the priestess) printed at the top of the card.
 There are 2 male and 2 female versions of each character.
 The German decks contain four non-standard suits with values from 1 to 13, four Z cards labelled either der Zauberer (the sorcerer) or die Zauberin (the sorceress), and four N cards labelled der Narr or die Närrin (the fool).
 The German deck is distributed in the United States as "Fantasy Wizard", with an English box and rules.
 The cards are identical to the German ones, including the German abbreviations for Zauberer/Zauberin and Narr/Närrin.